Radiography

 The program uses best education practices to produce competent entry-level technologists with professional communication and critical thinking skills.
 The program supports the mission of the North Carolina Community College System and the mission of Guilford Technical Community College by sharing its commitment to serving the community.

 Graduates of the program may be eligible to apply to take the American Registry of Radiologic Technologists (ARRT) in Radiography.
 The ARRT is the national examination for certification and registration for radiographers.
-Information about requirements can be found at the ARRT website.
+Information about requirements can be found on the ARRT website.

 Admission Information